 International Baccalaureate Primary Years Programme

-More than 4000 schools worldwide so far have chosen to become International Baccalaureate® World Schools, with their unique academic rigour and their emphasis on students’ personal development.
+More than 5,500 schools worldwide have chosen to become International Baccalaureate® World Schools, with their unique academic rigour and their emphasis on students’ personal development.
 Research from across the globe shows that in many cases, students in IB schools perform better than students taking other qualifications.
 This includes results in national testing such as NAPLAN, and in increased entry to top quality universities.

 The Learner Profile